Lost television broadcast: Introduction

-In the United States, the major broadcast networks engaged in the practice of wiping recordings until the late 1970s.
-Many episodes were erased, especially daytime and late-night programming such as daytime soap operas and game shows.
-The daytime shows, almost all of them having been taped, were erased because they were not perceived as having continuing commercial value (due to the volume of episodes, rerun syndication of such programming was rarely undertaken).
-In the early 1970s, the passage of Financial Interest and Syndication Rules barred the networks from syndicating their own archived programming; intended to encourage more local and independent content, it had the unintended consequence of prompting the networks to discard tapes that syndication companies had no interest in distributing (especially those in black and white).
+In the United States, major broadcast networks engaged in the practice of wiping recordings of both daytime and late-night shows until the late 1970s.
+Daytime shows, such as soap operas and game shows, most of which had been taped, were erased because they were perceived as not having continuing commercial value (due to the volume of episodes, rerun syndication of such programming was rarely undertaken).
+In the early 1970s, the passage of the Financial Interest and Syndication Rules barred the networks from syndicating their own archived programming; intended to encourage more local and independent content, it had the unintended consequence of prompting the networks to discard tapes that syndication companies had no interest in distributing (especially those in black and white).

-Videocassette recorders, first introduced in the US with Cartrivision in 1972, were uncommon until the early 1980s.
-It is thought unlikely that lost television episodes exist in the collections of individuals, though this occasionally happens.
-Home audio recordings, however, were relatively common at the time, and audio recordings of these episodes are somewhat more common.
-One example of an early home video recording being the only surviving footage of an event is a clip of John Lennon visiting the announcers' booth during a 1974 Monday Night Football broadcast.
-ABC lost the footage of this event, but a private collector's copy appears in The Beatles Anthology.
-Similarly, home kinescopes of World Football League recorded as game film serve as the only surviving copies of several games in that league's short history.

-The success of cable television networks devoted to reruns of genres perceived as being of low value and thus discarded eventually suggested this was false, as the large number of episodes required for a daily program made even a short-run game show a candidate for syndication.